-- ANTH 500 Modern Concepts in Anthropology (3).
-Contemporary theoretical and methodological approaches in cultural anthropology with background on their origin and philosophical foundations. - ANTH 501 Anthropological Research Foundations (3).
-Construction of Anthropological research designs, hypothesis formulation, sampling, data collection, data reduction and reporting. - ANTH 504 Human Osteology (3).
+ANTH 500 Modern Concepts in Anthropology (3).
+Contemporary theoretical and methodological approaches in cultural anthropology with background on their origin and philosophical foundations.

+ANTH 501 Anthropological Research Foundations (3).
+Construction of anthropological research designs, hypothesis formulation, sampling, data collection, data reduction and reporting.

+ANTH 504 Human Osteology (3).
 Hands-on identification and analysis of human skeletal remains, with a focus on archaeological applications.
-Prerequisite: Consent of instructor. - ANTH 505 Basic Quantitative Methods in Anthropology (1).
-Anthropological and archaeological applications of basic techniques of statistical description and inference. - ANTH 506 Advanced Quantitative Methods in Anthropology (3).
-Advanced quantitative techniques in archaeology including multivariate techniques, graphical methods of data presentation, and spatial
+Prerequisite: Consent of instructor.

+ANTH 505 Basic Quantitative Methods in Anthropology (1).
+Anthropological and archaeological applications of basic techniques of statistical description and inference.

+ANTH 506 Advanced Quantitative Methods in Anthropology (3).
+Advanced quantitative techniques in archaeology including multivariate techniques, graphical methods of data presentation and spatial analysis.
-- analysis.
 Heavy emphasis on the use of microcomputer to analyze and display archaeological data.
-Prerequisite: ANTH 505. - ANTH 510 Internship in Applied Anthropology (3-6).
+Prerequisite: ANTH 505.

+- ANTH 510 Internship in Applied Anthropology (3-6).
 Provides hands-on experience in a non-academic setting for specific areas of interest; i.e., Cultural Resource Management.
 Prerequisite: Consent of instructor. - ANTH 518 Zooarchaeology (3).
 Techniques for the identification of faunal remains and review of important theoretical issues in zooarchaeology.
 Prerequisite: Consent of instructor. - ANTH 520 Advanced Flintworking and Lithic Analysis (3).
 For the experienced flintworker; advanced techniques and applying results of experimental flintworking to analysis. - ANTH 521 Laboratory Analysis in Archaeology (3).
 Practical laboratory procedures in archaeology. - ANTH 522 Imaging in Anthropology (3).

 Provide students with the ability to communicate data visually.
-Techniques explored include technical photography in the field and laboratory, artifact and specimen illustration, the design of scientific graphics, and constructing a poster for a scientific meeting. - ANTH 532 Indians of the Southwest (3).
+Techniques explored include technical photography in the field and laboratory, artifact and specimen illustration, the design of scientific graphics, and constructing a poster for a scientific meeting. - ANTH 523 The Archaeology of Complex Societies (3).
+Investigation of the archaeological signatures of socio-economic complexity worldwide, followed by the indepth examination and evaluation of theories that explain rise of such societies. - ANTH 532 Indians of the Southwest (3).

-Native American tribes of New Mexico and Arizona from the time of Spanish contact to the present. - ANTH 541 Historic Preservation (3).
-Federal and state laws and regulations; procedures for managing and protecting archaeological sites and artifacts; philosophical basis of historic preservation in the United States; ethical considerations; and Federal and State regulatory administration. - ANTH 542 Cultural Resource Management Applications (3).
-Federal and state contract procedures; proposal and budget preparation; preparing a memorandum of agreement; Section 106 compliance procedures; preparing cultural resource management reports; and curation administration.
+Native American tribes of New Mexico and Arizona from the time of Spanish contact to the present. - and state laws and regulations, procedures for managing and protecting archaeological sites and artifacts, philosophical basis of historic preservation in the United States, ethical considerations, and Federal and State regulatory administration. - ANTH 542 Cultural Resource Management Applications (3).
+Federal and state contract procedures, proposal and budget preparation, preparing a memorandum of agreement, Section 106 compliance procedures, preparing cultural resource management reports, and curation administration.